Aneri0X4F/Personal-Log/vault/Courses.Sem-5.IDTB.Notes.md

 ## Assignment 1 - Explain 3 concepts by observing by surroundings or record videos/ enact.
 Combined 5 mmin total.
 ## Assignment 2 - take a webseris or videos, explain any 3 concepts from the class discussion. and explain how they are visible

+personality: sum of ways in which an individulal reacts to and interacts with others

+personality and infuence the behavior

+How to measure personality??
+tests to assess some1s personality
+1. personality tetst: self report | observer ratingi weakness of self report: biases, we want to be desirable how society percieves to be good. observer rating: ONly when we have suff exp; interac might not be suff enough, biases, can take longer time

+what influences our personality:
+1. situation and fctors
+2. people we are closer to
+3. ENVIRONMENT - 60%
+4. HERIDITY - gender reflexes 40%
+5. personality traits: stable char. of an individual

+Myers-Briggs Type indicator (MBTI) - FOR JUDGING PERSONALITY by letters
+1. extrovet vs introvert (E|I)
+2. sensing vs intutive(S|N)
+- practical, focus on ddetails | uncinciuous opinions
+3. thinking vs feeling(T|F)
+4. judging vs perceptive(J|P)
+- need structure | flexi and spontanous

+it forces indivudual to fit into one of the dimensions

+Big 5 personality model
+1. conscientiousness (Dhoni)
+responsible dependeble, persistent and organized are inclined towards OCB: going abv and beyond yr call of duty
+2. Emotional stability| opposite: nuroticism
+- calm, self confid, can work in changing env
+3. extraversion
+- sociable, gregarious,assertive( true to  your stand firmly)
+4. Openness to experience
+- to be intellectually curious, creative and imaginative.